Cuba - The Perola Yacht

 You’ll arrive in Havana on a Saturday before 2:00 pm, and a representative will drive you to the liveaboard in Zapata, a 2.5-hour drive on good roads.

-On your way to the liveaboard, you'll travel the historic San Lazaro Channel, once used to transport charcoal from the island to the sea.
+On your way to the liveaboard, you will pass through the historic San Lazaro Channel, which was once used to transport charcoal from the island to the sea.

-On Sunday morning, the liveaboard will travel from the port to Zapata fishing grounds.
+On Sunday morning, the liveaboard will depart from the port and head to the Zapata fishing grounds.

-Departure Day: After breakfast, the Georgiana will return to Port.
+Departure Day: After breakfast, the Georgiana will return to the port.
 A ground transfer is provided to the international airport in Havana.

 Our advice is free.